gaeldelalleau/robodrivers/README.md

 docker run --rm --network=robonet -it roboclient --help
 ```

-To connect to the server and run actions with a default policy, do:
+To connect to the server and run actions with a default policy for your agent, do:
 ```
 docker run --rm --network=robonet -it roboclient --host <server ip> run
 ```